williamscole/IBD-sims/README.md

 keep_all_files: false       # if true, also saves VCF and HBD files

 # Computational resources (simulation)
-gb: 8                       # memory in GB for simulation jobs
+gb: 8                       # memory in GB per simulation job
 sim_min: 30                 # wall-time in minutes for simulation jobs
 nthreads: 8                 # threads for hap-ibd
+sim_workers: 1              # number of chromosomes to simulate in parallel within
+                            # a per-iteration job (default: 1 = sequential)

 # Simulation
 iter: 50                    # number of independent replicates
 samples: 1000               # number of diploid individuals
 end_chr: 30                 # chromosomes to simulate (30 = 30x100Mb; 22 = real autosomes)
+subsample_frac: 0.25        # fraction of samples used for random/related/unrelated
+                            # subsets during filtering (default: 0.25, i.e. N/4)

 # Demographic model (one of custom_demo or custom_sim must be set)
 custom_demo: